-The store provides required textbooks (rentals, new and used) in a timely manner, general books, including bestsellers and books by faculty authors, special order books, supplies (both academic and art), insignia gifts and clothing, computers and computer software, personal items, candy, stamps, class rings, caps and gowns and miscellaneous items.
-The Campus Store also provides personal and business mailings by FedEx or UPS.
+The store provides required textbooks (both new and used) in a timely manner, general books, including best sellers and books by faculty authors, special order books, supplies (both academic and art), insignia gifts and clothing, computers and computer software, personal items, candy, stamps, class rings, caps and gowns and miscellaneous items.
+The College Store also provides personal and business mailings by FedEx or UPS.